 The cat crying at night superstition

 What is the cats crying at night superstition?
-An old superstition says that a cat crying at night outside an ill person’s home signifies their death is imminent.
+An old superstition says that a cat crying at night outside an ill person’s home means their death is imminent.
 Cats have always been linked to witchcraft and evil spirits which probably explains how this superstition originated.
-If a cat cries at night some still think of this old wive’s tale.
+If a cat cries at night some still think it means the end is nigh for someone nearby.
+Is this just an old wive’s tale?

 What Are the Facts About the Cats Crying at Night Superstition?